vyca2017/content/content/reference/file-handling/file-download.md

 Files are secured using a unique and unguessable `secret`.
 You can protect this secret by using the read permissions on the `File` type as with any other type.
 For example, you can restrict access to a file's `secret` to authenticated users.

-File downloads howefver are currently not governed by permissions on the `File` type.
+File downloads however are currently not governed by permissions on the `File` type.
 As such, everyone with a file's secret and the project id can download a file.
 Please reach out in the [Forum](https://graph.cool/forum) or [Slack](https://slack.graph.cool) if you have any questions about this.